hayukimori/CardinalShell/README.md

 > CardinalShell is a python project, focused to recreate a usable shell supporting linear commands dynamically.

-> [!WARNING]
-> This application is still under development, please be aware that it is not fully functional, and may stop working during runtime

 ### Objectives
 - [ ] Add support to multiple commands inline